droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 A successful DC 15 Intelligence (Nature) check identifies the teeth as belonging to one or more **winter wolves.** A player looking to identify a tooth’s properties must study it for 1 minute and make a DC 10 Intelligence (Arcana) check, succeeding automatically by taking ten times as long.
 On a success, the player learns that the tooth bears the following properties:

 * A creature can use their action to pierce their stomach with the tooth.
 That creature can then immediately exhale a blast of freezing wind in a 15-foot cone.
-Each creature in that area must make a DC 12 Dexterity saving throw, taking 18 (4d8) cold damage on a failed save, or half as much damage on a successful one.
+Each creature in that area must make a DC 12 Reflex saving throw, taking 18 (4d8) cold damage on a failed save, or half as much damage on a successful one.
 * A creature can use their action to pierce their bicep with the tooth.
 That creature gains immunity to cold damage for 1 minute.

 The tooth dissipates into frigid mist if either of these properties are used.